GreenMashedPotato/Shrimp42/README.md

  todo

 ## Disclaimer
 I haven't printed some of it.
-No guarantees that they work. (tested the mirrored version, found and fixed some issues) If things go wrong, I won't take any responisibilities, Try at your own risk.
+No guarantees that they work. (tested the mirrored version(using amphenol cable not trrs), found and fixed some issues)
+If things go wrong, I won't take any responisibilities, Try at your own risk.

 ## License